brett-harvey/pairs-trading-algorithm/README.md

-# Pairs Trading Cryptocurrency Algorithm
+# Pairs Trading Cryptocurrency Bot
 This is a pairs trading algorithm for the Bitfinex Cryptocurrency Exchange.